-What are the factors associated with good social and emotional wellbeing amongst Aboriginal children in urban New South Wales, Australia?
-Phase one findings from the Study of Environment on Aboriginal Resilience and Child Health (SEARCH)
+What are the factors associated with good mental health among Aboriginal children in urban New South Wales, Australia?
+Phase I findings from the Study of Environment on Aboriginal Resilience and Child Health (SEARCH)

 Objective: To identify the factors associated with 'good' mental health among Aboriginal children living in urban communities in New South Wales, Australia.

 Design: Cross-sectional survey (phase I of a longitudinal study).

 Setting: 4 Aboriginal Community Controlled Health Services that deliver primary care.
 All services were located in urban communities in New South Wales, Australia.

 Participants: 1005 Aboriginal children aged 4-17 years who participated in phase I of the Study of Environment on Aboriginal Resilience and Child Health (SEARCH).